AbhinavGor/abhinavgor.github.io/_pages/about.md

   * Developing an optimized algorithm for efficient Skyline retrieval in relational database systems.
   * Collaborating with researchers at CASCADE Lab to maintain and improve [causalbench.org](https://causalbench.org), a platform dedicated to causal discovery benchmarks.

-* **August 2024 - Now**: Graduate Teaching Assistant at Emitlab, [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)
+* **August 2024 - May 2025**: Graduate Teaching Assistant at Emitlab, [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)
   * Assisted in CSE515 and CSE510 graduate-level computer science courses.